-The first three Augustas were named for the city in Georgia while the fourth was named for the capital of Maine.
+The first, third, and fourth Augustas were named for the city in Georgia while the fifth was named for the capital of Maine.

 (CL-31: displacement 9,050; length 600'3"; beam 66'1"; draft 16'4"; speed 32.7 knots; complement 735; armament 9 8-inch, 9 5-inch, 8 .30-caliber machine guns, 6 21-inch torpedo tubes; class Northampton)

 The fourth Augusta (CL-31) was laid down on 2 July 1928 at Newport News, Va., by Newport News Shipbuilding and Dry Dock Co.; launched on 1 February 1930; sponsored by Miss Evelyn McDaniel of Augusta, Ga.; and commissioned at the Norfolk Navy Yard, Portsmouth, Va., on 30 January 1931, Capt.
 James O. Richardson in command.